yhagio/tutorialedge.net/content/golang/advanced-go-testing-tutorial.md

 I feel this approach, of actually studying what has been done in a production system, will hopefully give you some insight into the best ways to test your own production-level Go programs.

-> If you are entirely new to testing your Go-based programs, then I suggest you check out my other tutorial: [an introduction to testing in go](/golang/intro-testing-in-go/)
+> **Note -** If you are entirely new to testing your Go-based programs, then I suggest you check out my other tutorial: [an introduction to testing in go](/golang/intro-testing-in-go/)

 # Achieving Good Coverage with Table Driven Tests